Student Jobs Program

-For questions regarding financial aid, contact Student Financial Planning at firstname.lastname@example.org.
+For questions regarding financial aid, contact Student Financial Services at email@example.com.

-For information or questions regarding how the program works at Belhaven, contact Claire Langley, Director of Career Services at email@example.com.
+For information or questions regarding how the program works at Belhaven, contact Claire Langley, Director of The Center for Career and Calling at firstname.lastname@example.org.

 Other notes for Federal Work Study:

 - Bring your paperwork:

-- Bring two forms of ID from the attached I-9 form (see instructions).
+- Bring two original forms of ID as listed on page 9 of the Form I-9.
 Driver's License and Social Security Card are most commonly used.